 - Staff will have additional training in maintaining safe environments and reducing the transmission of disease.

 - Fully vaccinated teachers are allowed to move between groups as coverage needs arise.

 - COVID-19 vaccinations are a condition of employment in our program.
 If needed, exemptions could be permitted for those with medical or religious conditions, and weekly assurance testing is required of anyone requiring this exemption.

 CLEANING AND DISINFECTING

-The following steps reflect an enhancement to our already thorough cleaning procedures.
+The following steps reflect our already thorough cleaning procedures along with additional enhancements.

-- All children and teachers will wash their hands frequently throughout the day, and especially during these times: upon arrival, before and after eating, after playing outside, anytime they have contact with any bodily fluids, and before and after using the bathroom.
+- All children and teachers will wash their hands frequently throughout the day, and especially during these times: upon arrival, before and after eating, after playing outside, before and after using the bathroom, and anytime they have contact with any bodily fluids.

 - When handwashing is not immediately available yet warranted, teachers will supervise the use of hand sanitizer with the children.

 - We will disinfect surfaces with a solution of 4 tsp. bleach per quart of water, or other EPA approved disinfectant.